 COVID-19 has been especially devastating for the 1,100 young Tasmanians who completed Year 12 in 2020 and for those about to complete school in 2021.
-These groups will encounter a jobs, university and vocational training landscape that has changed in ways never imagined.
+These young people will encounter a job, university and vocational training landscape that has changed in ways never imagined.

-Youth Navigators are youth specialists who will provide tailored, holistic and targeted support to school leavers to transition to further education, training or jobs following the pandemic.
+Youth Navigators are youth specialists who will provide tailored, holistic and targeted support to school leavers to transition to further education, training or employment following the pandemic.

 Young people who would like further information on the program, or book an appointment with a Youth Navigator, can visit the programs website at Youth Navigators Tasmania.
 Alternatively, they can phone Leanne 0456 766 516 or email email@example.com